 Of important note, Irving is also a town of artists.
 Irving has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Irving’s character.

-Irving is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Irving does not have a public transit system used by locals to get to and from work.

 In terms of college education, Irving is nearly on par with the US average for all cities of 21.84%: 19.39% of adults 25 and older in Irving have a bachelor's degree or advanced degree.